yanxuwong/myblog/content/authors/admin/_index.md

 ---
 # Display name
-name: "Yanxu Wang"
+name: Yanxu Wang

 # Username (this should match the folder name)
-authors: ["Yanxu Wang"]
+authors: Yanxu Wang

 # Is this the primary user of the site?
 superuser: true